Corporate concentration

 Bread

 Two companies, Weston Bakeries and Canada Bread (Grupo Bimbo, formerly Maple Leaf Foods), control nearly 80% of the bread-making market, creating a high barrier to entry for new competitors (Strauss, 2018).
 This situation, and the related degree of similarity in bread offerings from store to store, contributed to the bread price fixing scandal that remains under investigation by the Competition Bureau.
 Sobeys, Metro, Walmart Canada Corp, and Giant Tiger were also all implicated in the scheme.
 It has been reported that the scheme raised prices of bagged bread products 15 times, an average of 10 cents a loaf each time, increasing the price of bread well over the rate of food inflation (Strauss, 2018).
-Loblaws agreed to testify in exchange for immunity and Grupo Bimbo has just been levied a $50 million fine by the Competition Bureau (Krashinsky Robertson, 2023).
+Loblaws agreed to testify in exchange for immunity and Grupo Bimbo has been levied a $50 million fine by the Competition Bureau (Krashinsky Robertson, 2023).
+Loblaw's and parent company George Weston have agreed to provide $500 million to settle class action lawsuits.
+One of the lawsuits alleged that consumers had been overcharged by $5 billion over 16 years (Krashinsky Robertson, 2024).
 The NFU (2023) has documented the growing disparity between retail bread prices and prices farmers receive for wheat.

 Food service